innoslaw/wip-cli/README.md

 **What it does:**

 1. Detects current feature branch (cannot export from base branch)
-2. Creates git bundle for commits from base branch to current branch
+2. Creates git bundle containing the entire feature branch history
-3. Generates metadata.json with branch info, commit range, and timestamp
+3. Generates metadata.json with branch info and timestamp
 4. Compresses bundle and metadata into tar.gz archive
 5. **Stores archive in `.git/wip-archives/` directory** (safe from accidental commits)
 6. Sends archive via Telegram (if configured)